FBergeron/tomotko-zaurus/README.txt

 About zlib
 ----------
-I downloaded the source code from the zlib website.
+I downloaded the source code from the zlib website (http://zlib.net).
 The latest version was zlib-1.2.3.
 The same version that is already installed on my system.

 I think that if I had wanted a different version, that I should have done this procedure :